 Much of the Georgian house interior is designed in the rococo style from the 1700s.
 This used curving patterns with rocks, shells, flowers and scrolls.
 Lavish use of mirrors and Stucco plasterwork (a decorative lime plaster) are also a feature of this style.
 Incredible ceiling plasterwork can be viewed in the Entrance Hall and in the Staircase Hall, the latter boasting a spectacular piece featuring Jupiter, lord of the gods at its centre.

-The stunning Drawing Room features Gillows console tables each supporting a huge ‘pier glass’ (a large tall mirror masking the wall between two windows).
-Gold dominates the room, covering the tables, the edges of the mirrors as well as the wall panels which are hand stenciled with gold leaf.
-Gillows furniture can also be seen in other rooms- the Entrance Hall has Gillows chairs and the Dining room features a large Gillows sideboard and huge curtain rail.
+The stunning Drawing Room features Gillow console tables each supporting a huge ‘pier glass’ (a large tall mirror masking the wall between two windows).
+Gold dominates the room, covering the tables, the edges of the mirrors as well as the wall panels which are hand stencilled with gold leaf.
+Gillows furniture can also be seen in other rooms- the Entrance Hall has Gillow chairs and the Dining room features a large Gillow sideboard and huge curtain rail.

 Upstairs is the Long Gallery from the earlier Jacobean hall, common to houses of that era.
 The room would be where the ladies of the time would walk up and down to exercise in bad weather.
 During World War 2 the Long Gallery was converted into a convalescent hospital ward for the military.
 The upstairs bedrooms and furnishings give a more intimate feel of the hall in its later years, reflecting the tastes of John, Violet and Harry Clifton.